Two Salford animal rescue charities are busy trying to protect pets from the effects of the Covid pandemic.

 Many pets are still able to provide their owners with love, companionship and consistency during these uncertain times but some are suffering from upset or neglect.

 The economic impact of the pandemic means many pet owners may become unemployed or on furlough which puts pets at risk of being abandoned.
 In addition, the increase in deaths due to the pandemic will leave more animals without owners resulting in an increased strain on rescue centres.

 For pets such as dogs and cats which rely on strong relationships with their owners the sudden change in environment may lead to behavioural issues and damage their emotional wellbeing.

-Animals in Distress is a Salford based animal shelter founded in 1967 aiming to alleviate the suffering of sick and injured animals.
-The charity offers 24-hour rescue, veterinary treatment, neutering and a micro-chipping scheme for your pets
+Irlam-based Animals in Distress, founded in 1967, aims to alleviate the suffering of sick and injured animals.
+The charity offers 24-hour rescue, veterinary treatment, neutering and a micro-chipping scheme.

-The charity has run for over 40 years and works with strays, abandoned animals, cruelty cases and road traffic accidents as well as offering long term care to older animals.
+The charity works with strays, abandoned animals, cruelty cases and road traffic accidents as well as offering long-term care to older animals.

-Based in Irlam, the rescue centre has supported many owners during this difficult time
+The rescue centre has supported many pet owners during this difficult time.

-even collecting recyclable aluminum cans.
-These items can be deposited at the sanctuary or any of the charity shops, which are situated at 602 Liverpool Road Irlam M44 5AA and 177 Station Road, Pendlebury M27 8BU.
+even collecting recyclable aluminium cans.
+These items can be dropped off at the sanctuary or either of the charity shops, which are situated at 602 Liverpool Road, Irlam, M44 5AA or 177 Station Road, Pendlebury, M27 8BU.

 More information can be found here